An aperiodic tile with edge-to-edge orientational matching rules: Introduction

 In this paper we define a new aperiodic tile which, like the first form of the Socolar--Taylor tile, satisfies the requirement that it is a simple geometric shape, again being a hexagon.
 Unlike the Socolar--Taylor tile, the rules for which tiles are allowed to meet are nearest-neighbour, in fact only need to be checked on pairs of tiles meeting along an edge.
-The drawback is that whilst these rules are simple and entirely local, they cannot be enforced by shape alone.
+The drawback is that whilst these rules are simply-stated and entirely local (in fact, edge-to-edge), they cannot be enforced by shape alone.
 Rather, whether two tiles can meet is determined by orientation as well as `charge' (equivalently decoration of one of two colours) along edges.
 Our tile is given in Figure \ref{fig: tile}.
-Two tiles $t_1$ and $t_2$ are permitted to meet along a shared edge $e$ only if: \begin{itemize} \item[\RI] the decorations of black lines of $t_1$ and $t_2$ are continuous across $e$; \item[\RII] whenever the two charges at $e$ in $t_1$ and $t_2$ both have a clockwise orientation then they must be opposite in charge. \end{itemize}
+Two tiles $t_1$ and $t_2$ are permitted to meet along a shared edge $e$ only if: